 We're only halfway through the year, and the world is in turmoil.
 There is widespread social unrest in the United States and elsewhere, as America reels from a landmark racial event that has finally tipped the precarious balance of the tolerance scale.
 Meanwhile, Covid-19 has taken a solid grip almost in every corner of the planet.
 The economic prospects for the next 24 months or so are far from good.
 And we've only just past the six-month mark of 2020.
 What disaster might come next is anyone's guess.

-This new employment paradigm has also cast new light on a quandary that has significant ramifications for both the company and its staff: Outsourcing vs in-sourcing.
+This new employment paradigm has also cast new light on a predicament that has significant ramifications for both the company and its staff: Outsourcing vs in-sourcing.

 Definition of Outsourcing